clownix/cloonix/xdoc/doc/configure.rst

 * d2d_udp_ip: for the d2d connection, udp ports are negociated on the tcp connection between cloonix, ip address used by distant cloonix to reach local nemo cloonix will be d2d_udp_ip.
-* lcore_mask: only tested for 1 lcore machines.
-* socket_mem: memory from hugepage.
-* cpu_mask: if you have 2 networks for one host, pick different masks.

 The user must follow the syntax in this template to add or change configured server name and addresses::